gyrsh/Caption_bot/README.md

 # Caption_bot
-The project takes Images as Input and returns its description as Output with max accuracy of 88%.
+The project takes Images as Input and returns its description(Captions) as Output.
 Created using ResNet Prestained Weighted Layers.